 STIR (Short Tau Inversion Recovery)

-Less common than cervical or lumbar herniation but can cause severe cord compression.
+Much less common than cervical or lumbar disc herniation, but it can cause very serious spinal cord compression.

-Symptoms may include back pain, weakness, or sensory disturbances.
+Symptoms may include lower back pain, weakness, numbness, or problems with walking.

 Tumors